 The Museum offers 8,000 square feet of exhibition space and hosts up to three major exhibitions each year, in addition to smaller installations and conferences.
-At the entrance to the galleries is the popular Museum Shop, with an online site FIDMmuseumshop. org.
 The volunteer FIDM Museum Fashion Council supports acquisitions and educational endeavors through fundraising and outreach.
 The FIDM Museum is committed to the development of educational exhibitions that explore the limitless relationships of fashion with the arts, history, society, and technology.
-FIDMmuseum.org / FIDMmuseum.org/bloa.
+FIDMmuseum.org / FIDMmuseum.org/blog.